Dudley: Special schools

-Defunct schools

-As well as The Dudley School, Sir Gilbert Claughton School and The Blue Coat School, which merged to form Castle High School, other defunct schools in the town include Rosland Secondary School, which became part of The Blue Coat School in 1970, and Park Secondary School.
-The Mons Hill School also shut down as a result of falling pupil numbers; it had originally opened in 1965 to replace the Wolverhampton Street School.

-Primary schools that no longer exist include St James' School (erected in 1842), St John's Primary School and St Edmund's Primary School, which merged to form St Edmund's and St John's Church of England Primary School in the 1970s.
-The St Edmund's building still exists on the corner of Castle Hill and Birmingham Street, and is now used as a mosque.

-Sycamore Green Primary School shut down in July 2006 as a result of falling pupil numbers.
-Staff and pupils were transferred to the nearby Wrens Nest Primary School, and the school buildings are now used as a Pupil Referral Unit for students studying at Key Stage 3.

 Further and Higher Education

 Originally established as a Mechanics' Institute in 1862, Dudley College of Technology provides further education for the town.
 Plans to establish a 'learning quarter' saw several new campuses built in the town centre in 2012, replacing previous sites elsewhere in the borough.

 Dudley Training College for Teachers was opened in 1909 on a site on Eve Hill.
 In 1965 it was renamed Dudley College of Education, a period when it trained over 600 students a year.
 It was taken over by Wolverhampton Polytechnic in 1977, which then became the University of Wolverhampton.
 The campus was closed in 2002 and the main college building was demolished, leaving the town and borough without higher education provision.
 A new Institute of Technology, offering higher education courses, was due to open in 2021 in the Castle Hill area.

 Public services

 Libraries

 Dudley Library is situated on St. James's Road, in the town centre.
 The present building, a Grade II listed Edwardian baroque, was designed by George H. Wenyon, and opened in 1909 to replace the older site in Priory Street.
-The statuary above the main entrance depicts "philosophy, science and the arts" and was put in place by H. H. Martyn & Co.
+The statuary above the main entrance depicts "philosophy, science and the arts" and was put in place by H.H.
+Martyn & Co.
 The town has had a public library since 1878.
 The library underwent a major expansion in 1966, and significant refurbishment in 2002 and 2012.

 The library service also operates eight branch libraries and four self-service 'Library Links', along with four other main libraries situated throughout Dudley Borough, including Netherton Library, which moved buildings to the Savoy centre in 2012.
 A controversial re-structuring and modernisation of the service between 2006 and 2009 lead to the closure of several smaller borough libraries in favour of the 'Library Links'.